-Prerequisite: RS 761, RS 906, RS 907, RS 908, RS 909 or RS 917, RS 911.
+Prerequisite: RS 761 and RS 911 or written permission of the instructor.
 Students demonstrate knowledge of IEP development including measurement, maintenance, and revision.
 Students construct goals and objectives using assessment information and input from parents and other professionals.
 Students select and/or modify curriculum and materials and design instructional programs to include appropriate adaptations and accommodations to meet the unique needs of individuals.
 Students describe the importance of learning environments (e.g., grouping techniques), learning styles, and individual differences and design instruction that encourages motivation and active participation.
 Lesson planning, critical presentation skills, and various individual and group teaching methods are modeled and rehearsed.
 The integration of curricula and the use of technology and adaptive equipment are also demonstrated.